Resort or Liveaboard? – What is the best choice

 The peace and privacy of a Resort versus sharing the experience on a Liveaboard

-Perhaps one of the things that influences us the most during our holidays and which may help us the most when the time comes to making the choice between a Resort and a Liveaboard, is whether we are looking for relaxation, peace and privacy or whether conversely, we would prefer to share our space and our leisure time with new people.
+Perhaps one of the things that influences us most during our holidays and which may help us the most when the time comes to making the choice between a Resort or Liveaboard, is whether we are looking for relaxation, peace and privacy or conversely, we would prefer to share our space and our leisure time with new people.

 In a Resort, how we use our time and our space is completely up to us, thanks to the fact that there is plenty of room and a wide range of facilities.
 This enables us to savour our time and our privacy in peace, as well as enjoying group activities which give us the opportunity to have new experiences, share the local beauty and make new friends.